agoldst/elsmd/README.md

 I have set this up to meet my preference for dark slides with light text, which I call "scuro" (I use that name for an [R package](http://github.com/agoldst/scuro) with the same purpose for R markdown-based slides).
 If that is not your preference, note that this color scheme is specified in [elsmd-slides.latex](elsmd-slides.latex#45) and then turned on by the Makefile when it sets `scuro=true` in the invocation of pandoc to generate slides.

+## Note on editing

+I use the [vim-pandoc](http://github.com/vim-pandoc/vim-pandoc) and [vim-pandoc-syntax](https://github.com/vim-pandoc/vim-pandoc-syntax) modules for editing markdown in Vim.
+However, the syntax highlighting has trouble with things like multiline `\note{}`s.
+A small kludge to the syntax highlighting is supplied here in [vim-pandoc-syntax/after/syntax/pandoc.vim](vim-pandoc-syntax/after/syntax/pandoc.vim), which will work if you adopt the convention of closing `\note{` with a `}` on its own line.
+The highlighting will then remind you that presentation notes are not markdown but raw TeX.
+(I should improve the pandoc filter script to permit writing notes in markdown, but that is for another day.)